imec-idlab/OpenMote-CC2538-Sniffer/README.md

 ```

 Note that this error can also appear if you try to run the script directly after the OpenMote was plugged in.
 Wait a second and try again.

-### Windows: latency issue
-When running the sniffer on Windows, a small change is required in the settings of the COM port to achieve maximum performance.
-Without the change the sniffer may not be able to capture all packets under high network load.

-1. Control Panel -> Device Manager -> Ports (COM & LPT) -> {Select your USB Serial Port}
-2. Right click and select "Properties"
-3. Select the "Port Settings" tab
-4. Click the "Advanced" button at the bottom
-5. Change the Latency Timer (msec) to 1 (or the lowest possible setting)
-6. Change the USB Transfer Sizes to 64 (or the lowest possible settings)
-7. Save and close